Magento Auto Scaling With Varnish – How Your Magento Shop Can Handle Increased Traffic Easily!

 The main advantages of Auto Scaling are:

-- Your applications are monitored and capacity automatically adjusted to achieve lasting, predictable performance at the lowest possible cost.
+Your applications are monitored and automatically adjusted to achieve lasting, predictable performance at the lowest possible cost.

-- You are prepared for long-term growth and are able to grow your business strategically and effectively.
+You are prepared for long-term growth and can grow your business strategically and effectively.

-Making smart scaling decisions and ensuring constant performance even with a high number of visitors was never this easy.
+Making smart scaling decisions and ensuring consistent performance, even with many visitors, was never this easy.

 How Auto Scaling works (incl.
 AWS Auto Scaling example)